yiisoft/form/docs/guide/en/pure-fields.md

     ->inputId('ID');
 ```

+For more info about input data, see this guide [section](input-data.md).

 ## Applying theme

 To additionally apply theme, you can pass it as argument to a specific field's method (supported by both helper and